Chirag-ahir/SFC-Preparation/README.md

 What is ant migration tool?<br>
 The ANT Migration tool is a command line utility tool to retrieve, deploy and delete metadata from a Salesforce Instance.

+What is change set?<br>
+Change set is a powerful tool for deploying customizations and changes between Salesforce orgs.
+Change sets can contain a variety of components like Apex code, objects, fields, page layouts, and more, which can be deployed from a sandbox environment to a production environment or from one sandbox to another.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>